john-szetho/code-playground/README.md

 -----

-Hello students,

-Welcome to your code playground.
+Welcome to your Code Playground.

 In this workshop, we will be exploring a few simple coding tricks.
 Here is a list with some instructions:

 1. Hover states
-2. Custom cursors
+2.
-3. CSS transforms (rotate, filter effects, scale)
+3. CSS transforms
 4. Updating classes with Javascript
 5. Keyframe animations
+6. Custom cursors
-6. Draggable elements
+7. Draggable elements (third-party script)
-7. Media queries
+8. Media queries

 There is a selection of placeholder images in the `assets` folder to the left, or you can upload and use your own.